Teddy-bare/GED-dynamic-SDM/README.md

 # GED-dynamic-SDM
-R code, data and supporting documents to run a dynamic SDM for three GED species in SE Australia
+R code and environmental data to run a dynamic SDM for GED species in the South Eastern Highlands IBRA.
+Due to species sensitivity, focal species records are not included in the repository.